algebuckina/portfolio/_posts/2024-01-16-wood-keyboard.md

 In this list, I did find a range of PCBs called [Voyager](voyager) which I plan to use for the final keyboard design, and means I don't need to delve into PCB design _yet._

-Also on the topic of open source, begun using freeCAD around this time too, which is far easier to use than a 20 year old CAD software, and it trades blows with what I am educated on, Solidworks, so I'll be using it from now on.
+Also on the topic of open source, begun using freeCAD around this time too, which is far easier to use than a 20 year old CAD software, and it trades blows with what I am educated on, SolidWorks, so I'll be using it from now on.

 ## Now, and looking forward

 ### PCB

 As of right now, my holdup is getting my hands on one of the open source PCBs.
 I'm currently working out how to place an order for a small quanitity of PCBs that are fully assembled, but it seems the industry tries to make it as hard as possible for people new to everything to order prototype PCBs.
-I am looking to get in touch with circuitwise which is a NSW based PCB manufacturer who also does assembly, though their website is far from helpful so I am going to need to call them.
+I am looking to get in touch with CircuitWise which is a NSW based PCB manufacturer who also does assembly, though their website is far from helpful so I am going to need to call them.
 After this is done I can move onto the following steps.

 ### Skew 1